Baltimore, MD, Schools with HVAC Programs

 Basic HVAC Certificate

-In addition to the five basic HVAC certificate courses, students who want to earn the advanced certificate must complete courses in residential load calculations, advanced HVAC electricity, technical blueprints and schematics, construction safety and health and EPA refrigerant certification.
+In addition to the six basic HVAC certificate courses, students who want to earn the advanced certificate must complete courses in residential load calculations, advanced HVAC electricity and EPA refrigerant certification.
 The alternative energy certification also requires that students earn the basic HVAC certificate and complete additional courses in residential load calculations, advanced HVAC electricity, EPA refrigerant certification, alternative and renewable energy sources and energy control strategies and techniques.

 Anne Arundel Community College